 Implied in the Classic Disney ShortFather's Day Off.
 Goofy is taking his wife's place for the day, so when the milkman comes, he absent-mindedly gives Goof a kiss on the lips.
 The same thing happens with the grocery guy, and the laundry guy.

-The episode "Insecurity" on South Park modernizes this trope with the UPS delivery driver while frequently alluding to the old milkman story.
+The episode "Insecurity" on South Park modernizes this trope with the UPS delivery driver, followed by home security system installers, while frequently alluding to the old milkman story.

 Heavily implied in the Futurama episode "A Clockwork Origin."
 Professor Farnsworth cleanses the water on a barren planet, and says it's "as sterile as my milkman-trusting father."